Medic5700/Programming-Quick-Reference/Programming Syntax/Powershell/ReadMe.txt

 pipping stuff through "Get-Member" command will be your new best friend when you get started

 Note:
+	powershell shares many aliases with bash (IE: 'ls' is an alias to list the files in a directory)

 Compiling/running
 	Powershell by default restricts running powershell scripts. to set it to run local scrips, run